Removing State from Network Functions

 Compute separation

 Traditional security architecture placed the security device in a central position, either in “transparent” or “routed” mode.
-All inter-host traffic had to be routed and filtered by the firewall device located at the aggregation layer before communication could occur.
-This works well in low virtualized environments when you have few VMs.
+Before communication could occur, all inter-host traffic had to be routed and filtered by the firewall device located at the aggregation layer.
+This works well in low-virtualized environments when there are few VMs.
 Still, a high-density model ( heavily virtualized environment ) forces us to reconsider firewall scale requirements at the aggregation layer.

-It is recommended to deploy virtual firewalls at the access layer to address the challenge of VM density and the ability to move VMs while keeping their security policies.
+It is recommended that virtual firewalls be deployed at the access layer to address the challenge of VM density and the ability to move VMs while keeping their security policies.
 This creates intra and inter-tenant zones and enables finer security granularity within single or multiple VLANs.

 Application tier separation